MadBomber/smart_message/docs/README.md

 # SmartMessage Documentation

-Welcome to the comprehensive documentation for SmartMessage, a Ruby gem that abstracts messages from backend broker/transport systems.
+Welcome to the comprehensive documentation for SmartMessage, a Ruby gem that abstracts messages from backend transport systems.

 ## Table of Contents